HReynaud/EchoDiffusion/README.md

 # Acknowledgements

-This work was supported by Ultromics Ltd. and the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare\break(EP/S023283/1).
+This work was supported by Ultromics Ltd. and the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare (EP/S023283/1).
 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b143dc PatRo-MRI.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.